Download the Cover Letter "Tārīkh-i Īrān"(Journal of History of Iran)

 9) The size of tables, charts, and figures should be at most 12×18 cm.

-1) Quotations less than 40 words simply should be inserted within quotation marks (“”).
-Quotations with more than 40 words should be increased in size of the font (1.5 p lesser in size) without quotation marks with an indentation of 1.5 cm before the text.
+1) Quotations of less than 40 words should be inserted within quotation marks (“”).
+Quotations with more than 40 words should be increased in font size (1.5 p lesser in size) without quotation marks with an indentation of 1.5 cm before the text.

 2) The article must have been written only by credible sources.
 No unreliable source material (e.g. Wikipedia etc.) should be used in citations.
 Using any unreliable source may affect the evaluation of the article and it will be removed from the article.